How Long Does It Take to Build a Single-Family Home?

 Week 20: Closing

-Keep in mind that weather considerations – rain, extreme heat – and other unexpected events may delay construction for a few weeks.
-Be prepared for this, communicate with your builder, stay calm and cool, and most of all, enjoy the ride!
+Keep in mind that weather considerations – rain, extreme heat during the summer months; snow, extreme cold during the winter – and other last-minute, unexpected events may delay construction for a few days or weeks.
+Be prepared for this; communicate with your builder; stay calm and cool; and most of all, enjoy the ride!

-Footnote: The lead image in this article is an elegant two-story, three bedroom Victorian style house plan.
+Footnote: The lead image in this article is an elegant 2-story, 3-bedroom Victorian-style house plan.
 For more on this home, view: (Plan # 131-1039)